beauty

 "Having said that, the science behind modern-day skincare is nothing short of extraordinary.
 Moisturisers available these days are generally manufactured to be more effective and pleasant to use."

-For Dr McDonald, she says there are plenty of "better and easier options" available that are scientifically proven to work or are actually approved by dermatologists.
+And Dr McDonald believes there are plenty of "better and easier options" available that are scientifically proven to work or are actually approved by dermatologists.

 "There are many alternatives!
-If you’ve got very dry skin and you’re looking for a hydrating barrier moisturiser, then I’d suggest fragrance-free, good quality moisturisers designed for very dry skin," she says.
+If you’ve got very dry skin and you’re looking for a hydrating barrier moisturiser, then I'd suggest fragrance-free, good quality moisturisers designed for very dry skin," she said.

 ADVERTISEMENT